olivmath/merkly/README.md

 ## How to works

-- _We use keccak-256 under-the-hood_
+- _We use keccak-256 under-the-hood if you dont pass your hash function_

 This library provides a clean and easy to use implementation of the Merkle Tree with the following features: